tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 [Table 3-4.
 Common devices](https://tldp.org/LDP/intro-linux/html/sect_03_02.html#AEN2726)

-## Window File system
+## Window Subsystem for Linux

 In the Windows environment, you will find one of three file systems, each with different indexing methods.
 The first is known as the FAT (12, 16, or 32) file system.
 This system uses what is known as a **File Allocation Table** to index the files on the disc.
 This file allocation table is very simple to implement and use, but can be somewhat slow.
 It divides hard disks into one or more partitions (parts) that become letters, like C:, D:, etc.

 The second file system you may encounter when using Windows is known as NTFS (New Technology File System).
 NTFS uses binary trees that, while complex, allow for very fast access times.
 It builds on the features of FAT, adds new features, and changes a few others.
 It is a recoverable file system, which means that it keeps track of actions in the file system.

 The third file system, exFAT, is a lightweight file system used primarily in flash storage applications and SD cards.
 It has large file size and partition size limits, which means you can store files over 4GB on a flash drive or SD card that is formatted with exFAT.

+- Your Windows filesystem is mounted under `/mnt/c/`.
+So for example:
+  - Your Windows Desktop: `/mnt/c/Users/<YourWindowsName>/Desktop`.
+  - Your Documents: `/mnt/c/Users/<YourWindowsName>/Documents`.

+Where linux actually live on Windows: `C:\Users\<YourWindowsName>\AppData\Local\Packages\<DistroName>\LocalState\ext4.vhdx`.
+That’s a virtual Linux disk.
+You shouldn’t modify it directly from Windows — only through WSL — or you risk corrution.

+You can create a symbolic link in WSL: `ln -s /mnt/c/Users/<YourWindowsName>/Desktop ~/desktop`.

+Or open the current WSL directory in File Explorer: `explorer.exe .`

 ## MacOS File system